'A brilliant publication, full of really useful and interesting stuff.' Lord Richard Best

 - UK and international economic trends

-Since 2003/4 this website has provided much of the content online, with downloadable text charts and data in PDF and Excel.
+This website provides much of the content online, with downloadable text charts and data in PDF and Excel.

 Print editions of the UK Housing Review offer further articles by leading analysts, and recent editions are available to order at the Chartered Institute of Housing online bookshop.